Vegan Chocolate Orange Brownies

 They will still taste delicious if stored at room temperature but won’t be quite so chewy.

-The brownies will last at least 5 days in the fridge.
-I have a feeling they will last up to (and much longer than) a week but I have never been able to keep them for that long.
+The brownies will last at least 7 days in the fridge.
+I have a feeling they will last much longer than this but I have never been able to keep them for very long.
 They seriously are that delicious!

 Yes!
-I have frozen these brownies before and the texture is exactly the same once defrosted.
+I have frozen these brownies before and the texture is even better once defrosted.
 That means you can make a huge batch and make them last longer, taking slices out of the freezer as you please.

 Freeze them in an airtight container for up to 3 months.
-When you’re ready to eat them, place them on a plate in the fridge for a few hours until defrosted.
+When you’re ready to eat them, transfer them to the fridge overnight to defrost.
+Do not refreeze.

 I hope you enjoy this recipe!
 If you make it yourself at home, please let me know how it goes by leaving a comment and/or rating below.